 Highlight ~ Spokane was recently rated among the top 10 cities in the U.S. for its quality of life by AARP Magazine.
 Many "Baby Boomers" are coming home.

-WINTER 2018 ~ SEVEN GROUPS IN THE SPOKANE COLLECTION
+THE HOLIDAYS 2018 ~ SEVEN GROUPS IN THE "SPOKANE" COLLECTION

 I've divided this collection into seven groups with sub-categories.
 Each group highlights neighborhoods, communities and well-known beloved regional areas.
 In most cases, the artwork revolves with and reflects the seasons and holidays.